GraniteWMS/GraniteDocs/docs/integration/quickbooks/native-app.md

 QuickBooks integration works a bit differently from integration with other ERP systems.
 Because of the limitations imposed by the QuickBooks Desktop SDK, we cannot use the standard integration service and scheduler as we normally would.
 Instead, QuickBooks integration is implemented using a native Windows Forms application.

+!!! note
-**`Take Note`** At the moment only downward integration is supported in the QuickBooks integration application.
+    At the moment only downward integration is supported in the QuickBooks integration application.

 Currently there are jobs for fetching the following from QuickBooks into Granite: